dozjs/doz/documentation/index.md

 ---

 #### Inline logic

+**Since 1.3.2**

-Since **1.3.2** version, Doz supports also inline logic.
+Doz supports also inline logic.
 Normally `this` is reference of HTML element but in Doz it's every reference of component instance.

 ```javascript
 Doz.component('my-button', {